Cross Browser Testing – Best Practices

 In this article, we will focus on Cross Browser Testing.
-We will talk about what it is, why it’s important, the challenges it poses and discuss strategies that are not only less-labor intensive but far more effective when it comes to catching difficult-to-find bugs.
+We will talk about what it is, why it’s important, the challenges posed and outline strategies that are not only less labour-intensive, but far more effective when it comes to catching difficult-to-find bugs.

-Cross browser testing is a process that ensures your website or application behaves as expected across multiple browsers.
+Cross-browser testing is a process that ensures your website or application behaves as expected across multiple web browsers.

-It stands to reason that a user should have the same experience when using an app, whether the browser being used is Chrome, Firefox, Safari or any of the other variants on the vendor market.
-Anything less, cuts short.
+A user should have the same experience when visiting a website, no matter eh browser being used.
+Be it Google Chrome, Firefox, Safari or any of the other variants on the market.

-Browser neutral bugs can waste time.
-These are stylistic bugs, incapable of being caught by automated methods, but that have nothing to do with a specific browser.
+These are stylistic bugs, incapable of being caught by automated methods, which have nothing to do with a specific browser.
 Falsely assuming that a browser-neutral bug is browser specific can waste time.

 A short list of techniques that can be used to catch them are:

-– using only a keyboard to interact with the application.
+6. Using only a keyboard to interact with the application

 Any browser can be used.

-If you troubleshoot the top 4, or 98% of what your audience uses, you could be ignoring potentially disastrous bugs.
-If, on the other hand, you start from the most problematic browsers, you may discover later that the code you altered to fix the bugs has now broken your application in the most popular browsers.
+If you troubleshoot the top 4 browsers only, you could be ignoring potentially disastrous bugs.
+On the other hand, if you start from the most problematic browsers, you may discover that the code you altered to fix the bugs has now broken your website in the most popular browsers.

-Once you’ve dealt with Challenges 1 and 2, there is a far better alternative to the two extreme approaches presented in Challenge 3 and it consists of five steps:
+Once you’ve dealt with Challenges 1 and 2, there is a far better alternative to the two extreme approaches presented in Challenge 3.
+This alternative approach consists of five steps:

 If you found any bugs and you fixed them, iterate once more through steps 1 to 4.
 Continue doing so until no more bugs can be found.

-When using this strategy, it is rare that you have to do more than two iterations.
-Although the concept of looping through a series of steps can be a put off, this strategy is actually much more efficient than testing in either descending or ascending order of browser popularity.
+When using this strategy, it is rare that you have to run more than two cycles.
+Although the concept of looping through a series of steps can be off-putting, this strategy is actually much more efficient than testing in either descending or ascending order of browser popularity.